kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-03-27-birth-of-githunt-google-chrome-extension-for-github.md

 title: Birth of Githunt - A Google Chrome extension for Github
 comments: true
 ---

-I usually scour Github in my free time in the gaze of what interesting stuff people have been building.
-Not only that it helps me *sort of* keep up with what's happening around and broaden my horizon, but also more often than not I come across some really interesting and handy project for use in my projects.
+In my free time, I usually scour Github rummaging through to find out what interesting stuff people have been building.
+Not only that it helps me *sort of* keep up with what's happening around and broaden my horizon, but also more often than not I come across some really interesting stuff for use in my projects.

 ## The Problem

-You might be aware of [Github's trending page](http://github.com/trending) that shows the trending Github projects.
-But there are a few *snags* in using it to keep up with the trending projects
+The best place to find the interesting stuff on Github is through their [trending page](http://github.com/trending) that shows the growing projects.
+But there are a few *snags* in using it to keep up

 - It only shows the currently (current day, week or month) trending projects.
 You can't check what was trending in the past
 - There is no detail such as number of forks, stars and issues on the page.
 You have to navigate to the project page for that.